 Entries were called for on a theme of ‘reflections of 2020 ‘and the organisers say they received “many well-written and compelling entries” from members and activists across the regions.

-The overall winner was Tom Barringer, an activist at St Mary’s University, London.
+The overall winner was Tom Barringer, an activist at Queen Mary University of London branch.
 The runners-up were Wendy Blacksin-Sinfield, an equality officer at Havant branch, and Corinna Edwards-Colledge, the newly elected joint branch secretary of Brighton and Hove branch.

 The event also saw the premiere of Before the Flame, a short film by Hydrocracker in partnership with UNISON, the Arts Council and the Royal & Derngate Theatre, Northampton, and featuring UNISON members.